Grammar Quiz

-Present Perfect Tense Structure and Examples
+Present Perfect Tense Formula, Rules and Uses with Examples

 We make the Present Perfect tense with the auxiliary verb (have, has) and the past participle of the main verb.

-I have made two spelling mistakes.
+• I have made two spelling mistakes.

-He has failed this test several times.
+• He has failed this test several times.

-We have invited all our friends.
+• We have invited all our friends.

-They haven’t visited London before.
+• They haven’t visited London before.

-The Structure of the Present Perfect Tense
+Present Perfect Tense Structure

-Positive Sentences
+Present Perfect Tense Positive Sentences

-Structure: Subject + have/has + past participle
+Structure: Subject + have/has + past participle.

 • She has won many awards.